j10wy/restaurant-reviews/README.md

 - Use tabindex=-1 to give an element programmatic focus, but exclude it from the tab order of the content

 - Avoid using tabindex=1+ as much as possible.
+If you do use tabindex, restrict it to custom interactive controls like buttons, tabs, dropdowns, and text fields; that is, elements the user might expect to provide input to.

 ## Project 1 Feedback todo:

-You need to implement tabindex in index.html and restaurant.html which will help the focus to be appropriately managed.
+You need to implement tabindex in restaurant.html which will help the focus to be appropriately managed.

 It is important that the breadcrumb is inside a _nav_ element because its purpose is navigation.